| Ref: MAT2_B02 |

 they'd pick up the planes and fly them across.
 JJK: Yeah, I think they had the pilots maybe in Fairbanks, Alaska.
 And then they would fly them over.
 You know.
 But I can remember the planes coming through in Whitehorse and I happen to be down at the airfield a couple of times.
 And they would have to check them out and every thing once they landed.
 I can still see the mechanics there, the Army mechanics, going out there, taking their gloves off.
 Boom, boom, boom, boom, boom.
 So cold they would put their gloves on again and they'd run back in to get warm |

-Working
+| Working

-[excerpt for full see JW00se04.So4.htm para 20 WDK: Well, they also had those big
+outside in the cold [excerpt for full see JW00se04.So4.htm para 20 WDK: Well, they also had those big

 like-- you probably saw the pictures of them in the depression, when they